Takeaways

 2. Leadsimple

-Leadsimple is a CRM service that was developed specifically for property managers.
-Founded in 2008 to help property managers stay on top of marketing opportunities, Leadsimple eventually branched out and began offering their services to small businesses as well.
+Leadsimple is a CRM service designed specifically for property managers.
+Founded in 2008 to help property managers stay on top of marketing opportunities, Leadsimple eventually branched out and began offering its services to small businesses as well.

 With Leadsimple, you can track calls and emails and create unique tags that allow you to differentiate between groups of leads.
 Leadsimple also integrates with other property management services, ensuring that residents, owners, and vendors are always on the same page.